Stuffed Peppers

 The right dish for roasting

-How to serve these
+How to serve the stuffed peppers

 Leave your thoughts